What Is a Cosmetic Gum Graft?

 Gum recession affects 4% to 12% of adults and often goes unnoticed until it becomes more severe.
 When your gums recede, dentin is exposed which makes it prone to decay and sensitivity.
 Recession of gingival tissue and bone exposes the cementum surface that then becomes susceptible to abrasion and ditching of the cervical area.
 Benefits of gum grafting include subsiding sensitivity, treating root exposure, and improving overall appearance.

 During a gum graft procedure, a small incision is made on the roof of your mouth or palate and a thin layer of connective tissue is removed.
 This tissue is then grafted to the area where the gum has receded.
 Using your own body tissue will help the healing process.
 AlloDerm®, an alternative to using your own body tissue, can be grafted directly to the recession site.
 AlloDerm® procedures are less invasive.
 Depending on the procedure, dressing may or may not be placed on the surgical sutures for protection.

-If you would like to learn more about gum grafting, please contact Callingwood Dental Health Centre in Edmonton to book a consultation.
+If you would like to learn more about gum grafting, please contact Callingwood Dental Health Centre and Suites in Edmonton to book a consultation.